-With certain exceptions, such as derivatives and investments in equity instruments measured at fair value, the financial statements have been prepared on a historical cost basis.
+With certain exceptions, such as derivatives, the financial statements have been prepared on a historical cost basis.
 The methods used to measure individual items are explained in more detail in the significant accounting policies disclosed in note 3 below.

 (c) Basis for taxation